Strawberry Vinaigrette

 • cup extra virgin olive oil

-• ½-2 teaspoons granulated sugar optional
+• ½-2 teaspoons granulated sugar optional, to taste

 • ½ teaspoon dried tarragon or basil optional